codebots-dev/codebots/README.rst

         :alt: Documentation Status

-Collection of codebots for tasks automation.
-Supported bots:
+This is a collection of simple bots to help with boring tasks during coding.

+Currently supported bots:

 * EmailBot: useful to get an email when a task is complete
 * SlackBot: same thing, but you get a slack message instead.